Wildfire Smoke Air Monitoring Response Technology (WSMART) Pilot

 - Compact monitoring system that utilizes a Thermo Scientific pDR-1500 to measure PM2.5 at a high time resolution

-- A limited number of expanded VAMMS systems (VAMMS-X) will include additional measurements of carbon monoxide and black carbon
+- A limited number of expanded VAMMS systems (VAMMS-X) will include additional measurements of CO and black carbon

 - Global positioning system (GPS) to log location